Cyber Mobility Mirror: A Deep Learning-based Real-World Object Perception Platform Using Roadside LiDAR: Field Testing and Results Analysis

 \subsection{Latency}

-As for a real-time FOS, it is of great significance to analyze the latency of the whole system.
-Depicted by Fig~\ref{fig:CMM_latency}, the latency of the whole CMM FOS pipeline can be analyzed by breaking down the whole workflow into three main phases:
+As for a field operation system (FOS), it is of great significance to analyze the latency of the whole system.
+Depicted in Fig.~\ref{fig:CMM_latency}, the latency of the whole CMM FOS pipeline can be analyzed by breaking down the whole workflow into three main phases:

-\begin{itemize} \item \textbf{Phase 1 -- Sensor Side}: Time elapsed from the moment happens till the edge server receives the sensor data.
+\begin{itemize} \item \textbf{Phase 1 -- Sensor Side}: Time elapsed from the start till the edge server receives the sensor data.
 Specifically, in the \textit{sensor processing} stage, the sensor collects the raw data and processes it into a transformable format via its embedded system.
-For data retrieving, the processed data can be transmitted to the edge server via Local Area Network (LAN).
-The time consumption is collected from the official Datasheets of OUSTER.
+For data retrieving, the processed data can be transmitted to the edge server via the Local Area Network (LAN).
+The time consumption is certified by the manufacturer.

-\item \textbf{Phase 2 -- Edge-Server Side}: Time elapsed from the sensor data received by the edge server till the perception data is encoded and sent out to the cloud server.
+\item \textbf{Phase 2 -- Edge-Server Side}: Time elapsed from the moment when sensor data is received by the edge server till the instance when perception data is encoded and sent out to the cloud server.
 The edge server is responsible for generating the object-level perception data, including 3D object detection, 3D multi-object tracking, and geodetic localization.
 Since these modules are running in chronological order, the time consumption for each module is measured by the starting and ending timestamps of each function.

-\item \textbf{Phase 3 -- Cloud \& Onboard Side}: Time elapsed from the perception data is sent from the edge server till the reconstructed traffic environments are displayed on the onboard GUI.
-Since the CMM system tends to serve all the road users with connectivity, a cloud server is involved in the data acquisition, synchronization, and distribution of processed data (after edge computing).
-The onboard computer, i.e. the tablet utilized in this study, will then decode the perception data, reconstruct the traffic environment, and display it on the GUI.
-Time consumption for this phase is measured by the timestamps from the onboard end and the edge-server end. \end{itemize}
+\item \textbf{Phase 3 -- Cloud \& Onboard}: Time elapsed from the moment when perception data is sent from the edge server till the instance when reconstructed traffic environments are displayed on the onboard GUI.
+Since the CMM system tends to serve all the road users with connectivity, a cloud server is used for data acquisition, synchronization, and distribution of processed data (after edge computing).
+The onboard computer, i.e., the tablet utilized in this study, decodes the perception data, reconstructs the traffic environment, and displays it on the GUI.
+Time consumption for this phase is measured by the timestamps from the onboard end to the edge-server end. \end{itemize}